Limited Flexibility Accommodations Guide for Instructors

 Step 2: Review the “Access Policy” and select the “Continue to View Student Accommodations” button towards the bottom.

-Please note: that the session will time out after 15 minutes, and unsaved work will be lost.
-Instructors may extend the session, but must respond promptly to the pop-up notification.
+Please note that the session will time out after 15 minutes, and unsaved work will be lost.
+Instructors may extend the session, but must respond promptly to the notification.
+McBurney Center staff will review plans and either a) mark as completed (becomes available to the student(s) to view) or b) contact the instructor to edit or clarify before marking as complete.

 How should I respond to the questions on the Limited Flexibility Plan Questionnaire?

 Provide clear and defined answers to each question.
 Instructors may select from the pre-defined options or select “other” and customize their response to the unique expectation of the class.
 It is important to detail specific limits and parameters for course expectations.
 Instructors should complete the Limited Flexibility Plan Questionnaire generally for the course section, not for any one individual student.
-Avoid using student names or identifying information as this is a course plan, not student plan.
+Avoid using student names or identifying information, as this is a course plan, not a student plan.

 Consider reasonable limits for the class: How many classes might a student miss and still learn and engage with the course work?
 How can a student have alternative opportunities to get course material, participate, demonstrate knowledge and submit work if occasionally/infrequently unable to attend?
 How many days is reasonable for a student to reschedule a missed exam, quiz or assignment deadline without compromising the learning, grading or experiences of others?